nhisamoto/phresh-n-clean/README.md

 </br>

 ## Preparation
-The Preparation section will prevent you from losing important files, documents, and application keys upon reinstalling OS X. The hard drive is completely erased during this process and taking the time to back up files and deauthorizing applications will ensure you have zero regrets after your phresh install.
+The Preparation section will prevent you from losing important files, documents, and application keys upon reinstalling OSX.
+The hard drive is completely erased during this process and taking the time to back up files and deauthorizing applications will ensure you have zero regrets after your phresh install.

 </br>